Object SLAM-Based Active Mapping and Robotic Grasping: Experimental Results

 \subsection{Augmented Reality Experiment}

-Augmented reality is one of the most important applications of object mapping, which can provide more complete environment information for augmented reality, thus a more realistic immersive experience can be achieved.
-Here, we add virtual objects in Fig. \ref{Augmented_Reality}(a) to extend the proposed method in this work and further verify the effectiveness of pose estimation.
+This is an extended experiment beyond robot manipulation.
+Conventional augmented reality focus on localization and 3D register.
+The proposed SLAM-based object map promotes augmented reality to the next level, in which the object map provides more complete environment information for augmented reality, allowing for a more realistic immersive experience \cite{zhou2016pmomo,holynski2018fast,sun2021neuralrecon}.
+Here, we add virtual objects in Fig. \ref{Augmented_Reality}(a) to extend the proposed method in this work and further demonstrate the effectiveness of pose estimation.

-From the experimental results, the desktop scene is first modeled, and an object-level map is then obtained (see Fig. \ref{Augmented_Reality}(b)).
-Fig. \ref{Augmented_Reality}(c) demonstrates the occlusion effect, in which the virtual tank behind the cup is partially observed, and the tank above the cup can still be fixed in space.
-Fig. \ref{Augmented_Reality}(d)-(f) show the collision effect, in which the tank falls and collides with the cup, and finally drops on the desktop.
+From the experimental results, the desktop scene is first modeled, and an object-level map is then obtained (see Fig. \ref{Augmented_Reality}(c)).
+Fig. \ref{Augmented_Reality}(b) illustrates 3D object registration, in which virtual models are positioned in the correct position based on the estimated object pose and size.
+Fig. \ref{Augmented_Reality}(d) demonstrates the occlusion effect, in which the virtual tank behind the cup is partially observed, and the tank above the cup can still be fixed in space.
+Fig. \ref{Augmented_Reality}(e)-(g) show the collision effect, in which the tank falls and collides with the cup, and finally drops on the desktop.
+Which is challenging for the traditional method since the low perception ability of the environment.